Design ideas and landscaping can feel endless depending on budget.

 One thing I knew I wanted to add to our garden design list was a ‘She Shed’: basically, a pretty shed often with a greenhouse like the one below.
 See more wooden greenhouses here.

-Other features I’d love to add is curved walkways with a mix of perennial flowers (lavender!) and lots of medicinal and culinary herbs.
+Other features I’d love to add is curved walkways with a mix of perennial flowers (lavender!) and lots of medicinal herbs in our garden.

 Herb Garden design from Grow Veg